 The Limited Partnership has implemented a Normal Course Issuer Bid (NCIB).
-The NCIB provides Tier One with a capital allocation alternative with a view to long-term shareholder value.
-Tier One's Board of Directors and Management believe that, from time to time, the market price of the Units does not reflect their underlying value and purchases of Units for cancellation under the NCIB may provide an opportunity to enhance unitholder value.
+The Limited Partnership's Board of Directors and Management believe that, from time to time, the market price of the Units does not reflect their underlying value and purchases of Units for cancellation under the NCIB may provide an opportunity to enhance unitholder value.
 Purchases under the NCIB may be made through open market transactions on the Canadian Securities Exchange (CSE) based on the prevailing market price.
 Any Units purchased under the NCIB will be cancelled.